sob-dook/a-simply-stupid-gallery/README.md

 					                        $("#img1").show(600).fadeIn(600);
 					    });

-			To change the duration between images simply delete (600) in the relavent function
+			To change the duration between images simply delete (600) in the relevent function

 				example: if you want to change the duration between #img1 and #img2, go to: